 The Wildlife ACT experience is unmatched in terms of the type of work we do and the diversity of species we work with, including the ‘BIG 5’.
 We have been reviewed on several online platforms and the feedback we receive is overwhelmingly positive.

-No more than five volunteers are allowed per reserve at any given time.
+No more than six volunteers are allowed per reserve at any given time.
 Unlike other volunteer projects we are not a glorified safari where up to 10 people get on one vehicle and as many as 30 volunteers on one private reserve.

 Our team members are highly qualified and focused on real conservation work.
 Our one founding member, Dr Simon Morgan, holds a PhD in Black Rhino Ecology.
 Our other founding member, Chris Kelly, completed his studies in nature conservation before a long career in wildlife monitoring, game capture, relocation and reintroduction.